 If you get a court form, it is important to get advice on how to deal with the claim.
-We have details of organisations that can help.
+On page 77, we have details of organisations that can help.
 You will need to fill in a reply form showing all your income and outgoings.
-We have a budget planner that can help you do this.
+We have a budget planner that can help you do this (pages 55 to 57).